Houston Methodist Improves Physician Revenue Cycle Performance

-Houston Methodist committed to insourcing their physician revenue cycle prior to an EHR conversion.
+Houston Methodist committed to insourcing their physician revenue cycle prior to an electronic heath record (EHR).
 Their goal was to maximize their EHR investment and to enhance and stabilize revenue before, during, and after the conversion.
 Leadership recognized the potential for disruption and physician dissatisfaction, and made a commitment to minimize or avoid short-term risk while achieving long-term gain.

-Huron worked with Houston Methodist to create a physician CBO and to centralize and standardize revenue cycle functions across 30 departments.
-The engagement also created a shared Single Billing Office with the hospital CBO focused on self-pay accounts and customer service.
+Huron worked with Houston Methodist to create a physician central billing office (CBO), and to centralize and standardize revenue cycle functions across 30 departments.
+The engagement also created a shared single billing office (SBO) with the hospital CBO focused on self-pay accounts and customer service.
 Huron worked closely with all stakeholders throughout the engagement and helped the Houston Methodist Physician Organization achieve record cash performance only months after their EHR conversion.

 Improving cash collections: Huron supported metrics management initiatives to improve cash collections in the midst of the EHR conversion.
 This included developing tools for legacy systems and for weekly and monthly metrics focused on A/R management and denials prevention.
 Additional focus was placed on preparing for each go-live and then monitoring performance with physician and administrative stakeholders.
 This resulted in Houston Methodist exceeding baseline charges within a month of their first two physician conversion waves.

 Ensuring performance and sustainability: Huron worked in coordination with human resources to create a staffing model, job descriptions, performance expectations, and training plans to support the transition and drive performance.
 The engagement team helped onboard roughly 18 management and 165 staff members into the new physician office CBO and the SBO.
 Huron also helped develop a physician office training department to provide ongoing revenue cycle training and support continuous process improvement.